 Morgan Stanley has granted deferred cash-based compensation awards to certain employees which defer a portion of the employees' discretionary compensation.
 The plans generally provide a return based upon the performance of various referenced investments.
-Awards granted to employees of the Company under these plans are generally subject to a sole vesting condition of service over time, which is normally three years from the grant date.
+Awards under these plans are generally subject to a sole vesting condition of service over time, which is normally three years from the grant date.
 All or a portion of an award may be forfeited if employment is terminated before the end of the relevant vesting period or cancelled after the vesting period in certain situations.
 The awards are settled in cash at the end of the relevant vesting period.

-No deferred cash awards were granted to employees of the Company during the year (2020: awards with a value of US\$21,088,000 were granted with respect to performance year 2019).
+No deferred cash awards were granted to employees of the Company during the year (2021: US\$Nil).

-The liability to employees at the end of the year, reported within 'Trade and other payables' in the statement of financial position, is US\$19,518,000 (2020: US\$31,431,000).
-US\$15,015,000 (2020: \$18,834,000) is expected to be settled wholly within one year, and US\$4,503,000 (2020: \$12,597,000) thereafter.
+The liability to employees at the end of the year, reported within 'Trade and other payables' in the statement of financial position, is US\$6,023,000 (2021: US\$19,518,000).
+US\$5,849,000 (2021: \$15,015,000) is expected to be settled wholly within one year, and US\$174,000 (2021: \$4,503,000) thereafter.